Help us save nature at places like this. From £3 a month.

-Haweswater is a dramatic landscape of high fells, rushing rivers, heath, meadow, bog and woodland and home to a host of upland wildlife, including England’s only resident golden eagle.
+Haweswater is a dramatic landscape of high fells, rushing rivers, heath, meadow, bog and woodland and home to a host of upland wildlife.

 The RSPB has taken on the tenancies of two farms at Haweswater and is working in partnership with United Utilities to develop a system of land management that is focused on the delivery of improved water quality, wildlife, carbon storage and recreation, alongside food production.